Distributed - spread your data and computation across a cluster

 Most of the time we never have to create these components ourselves and instead can rely on cluster manager objects to do this for us.
 But in some situations it can be useful to be able to contruct a cluster yourself manually.

-You may also see a Nanny process being referenced from time to time.
+process being referenced from time to time.
 This is a wrapper for the worker that handles restarting the process if it is killed.
-When we run dask-worker via the CLI a nanny is automatically created for us.
+When we run dask-worker

-Cluster networking
+Cluster networking¶

 By default Dask uses a custom TCP based remote procedure call protocol to communicate between processes.
 The scheduler and workers all listen on TCP ports for communication.

-When you start a scheduler it typically listens on port 8786.
+.
 When a worker is created it listens on a random high port and communicates that port to the scheduler when it first connects.

 The scheduler maintains a list of all workers and their address which can be accessed via the workers, therefore both the scheduler and any of the workers can open connections to any other worker at any time.
 Connections are closed automatically when not in use.

-The Client will only ever connect to the scheduler and all communication to the workers will pass through it.
+will only ever connect to the scheduler and all communication to the workers will pass through it.
 This means that when deploying Dask clusters the scheduler and workers must typically be on the same network and able to access each other via IP and port directly.
 But the client can run wherever as long as it can access the scheduler communication port.
 It is common to configure firewall rules or load balancers to provide access to just the scheduler port.

 Dask also supports other network protocols such as TLS, websockets and UCX.

-TLS/SSL for secure communication
+TLS/SSL for secure communication¶

 Dask cluster components can use certificates to mutually authenticate and communicate securely if run in an untrusted envronment.
 You can either generate certificates for the scheduler, worker and client automatically and distribute those or you can generate temporary credentials.

-Some cluster managers such as dask-cloudprovider will automatically enable TLS and generate one-time certificates when exposing clusters to the internet from the public cloud.
+will automatically enable TLS and generate one-time certificates when exposing clusters to the internet from the public cloud.

 [9]: